 with its collection of imperial treasures and

-entrances to the Church of the Saviour on Spilled
+Church of Our Saviour on Spilled Blood and

-at leisure to visit St Isaac’s Cathedral.
-(B)
+leisure to visit St Isaac’s Cathedral.
+Continue to

 Tour of the Hermitage.
 One of the largest and

 oldest museums in the world, it has an unrivalled